RevealBi/Documentation/en/data-visualizations/sparkline-charts.md

 ## Sparkline Charts

-Sparkline charts are small charts plotted within a grid view, without any axes, labels, or other chart elements, that are meant to represent trends and their progression in a given date range.
+Sparkline charts are small charts plotted within a grid view, without any axes, labels, or other chart elements.
+They are meant to represent trends and their progression in a given date range.

 ![Sparkline Chart sample](images/sparkline-chart-dashboard-view.png)